 Glenn took this opportunity to speak to me again – telling me to prepare for the fact that there may be a lot expected of me in likely and unlikely situations once Brendan died.
 And to know what and where my boundaries would be.
 Brendan looked at me and said, squeezing my hand, you only have two things to worry about when I’m gone.
 The kids.
 The rest will take care of themselves.
 I was incredibly grateful to him for relieving me of the responsibility and burden of worrying about anything other than our children.
 I was unsure how I would get the three of us through the days, weeks and years ahead – never mind do anything else.

 Having grief counselling together before Bren died was strange — but it was important.
 It allowed us to leave nothing left unsaid.
 And Bren was able to talk about how he would like to die when the time came.
-And who he wanted with him.
 He chose who he wanted with him and where he wanted to be — home.
-With the help of palliative care I could make sure everything was the way he wanted it to be.
+With the help of palliative care, I could make sure everything was the way he wanted it to be.

 He was happy for our family and friends to come and go to spend some time with him throughout his final days — but he wanted the house to be quiet and calm in his last hours.
 He had become sound sensitive and couldn’t tolerate a lot of noise.
 We kept the television on low most of the time as soft background noise.
 It allowed him to feel like everything was normal.